xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

  ---
  Create the Azure Search Service
  --
- 1) Create a Azure Search Service using the Basic pricing tier
+ 1) Create an Azure Search Service using the Basic pricing tier

     [More details](install_search.md)